theothersophie/MAM-upload-tools/README.md

 ## audible_to_json.js

 Automatically generate JSON string from audiobook page.
+See thread for tutorial.